prisma-collective/docs/docs/collaborators/communities of practice.md

 > [!NOTE] Regenesis Collaboration...
-> communicating this work in all its splendour, maintaining depth, dynamism and developmental potential, is the premise of the collaboration with [[Regenesis]]. in short, we...
+> communicating this work, maintaining depth, dynamism and developmental potential, is the premise of the collaboration with [[Regenesis]]. in short, we...
 >
 > *aim to* apply this governance system to facilitate the organisation of place-sourced [[collaborative innovation intensives]]…
 >